Site Summary ProfileEPA ID: FLD981014368

 Site investigations identified contamination in soil and ground water that could potentially harm people in the area.
 Soil and ground water contamination resulted from waste handling practices at the site.
 Contaminants of concern identified include trichloroethylene, tetrachloroethylene (also known as PCE or PERC) and volatile organic compounds (VOCs).
 EPA learned that used solvents from anodizing tanks, which is the process of applying a thin aluminum coating to materials, drained outside onto the ground.
 The facility cleaned and prepared the metals for printing using trichloroethylene and tetrachloroethylene.
 EPA identified two separate and distinct zones of contamination: Zone 1, a shallow zone of metals-contaminated ground water and soil; and Zone 2, a deep zone of ground water contaminated with VOCs.

-In Zone 1, PRPs dug up contaminated soils thought to be contaminating ground water and sent them to a landfill or placed them back onto the site after cleanup.
+In Zone 1, PRPs dug up contaminated soils potentially contaminating ground water and sent them to a landfill or placed them back onto the site after cleanup.
 The level of cleanup allows for commercial and industrial land uses at the site.
 The cleanup does not allow for residential land uses, schools or daycare facilities.
 PRPs completed Zone 1 soil and ground water cleanup and no further work is expected.

 Investigation and Cleanup Responsibility / Oversight